signorecello/paperless-docling/README.md

 ## Workflow

 1. The service finds documents with the configured tag
-2. Each document is downloaded to a temporary location
+2. It adds the documents to a processing queue
-3. Docling processes the document to extract content
+3. Each document is processed by docling to extract content
 4. The document's content is updated in Paperless
 5. The tag is removed from the document
 6. Temporary files are cleaned up